dtoth/kube-transform/README.md

 > The KT controller internally uses `fsspec.open()` to write pipeline metadata to `DATA_DIR`.
 You must ensure that `DATA_DIR` is transparently accessible to all pods (including the controller).
 This typically means one of the following:
 >
 > - You're using a mounted volume that is accessible at `/mnt/data`
-> - You've configured access via IRSA (on AWS) or Workload Identity (on GCP), so the `kt-pod` service account has permissions to access your object store
+> - You've configured access via IRSA (for S3) or Workload Identity (for GCS), so the `kt-pod` service account has permissions to access your object store

 > In a single-node cluster, simply mounting a local folder to `/mnt/data` will work.
 All KT pods will have access to `/mnt/data`.